liuzjmike/simple_logo/doc/DESIGN.md

 * The PoolView class manages all the TurtleViews and other visual elements such as lines to display the results of the turtles executing commands visually.
 It observes TurtlePool directly so it does not need to communicate with GUI very often.
 But GUI can call its set methods to change visual features such as background color and turtle images.
-* The ConsoleView class takes usersí command input and displays any non-graphical results of the commands.
+* The ConsoleView class takes users‚Äô command input and displays any non-graphical results of the commands.
 It allows GUI to obtains new texts users type in and add Text to it in order to display text results of some commands.
 * The VariableView and CommandView class displays all the user-defined variables and commands.
-They observe the containers of user-defined commands and variables directly so they donít communicate with GUI very often.
+They observe the containers of user-defined commands and variables directly so they don‚Äôt communicate with GUI very often.
 But their add methods allow GUI to add new commands and variables to them.
 * The OptionsView class displays the different options provided to the users.
 It will likely hold a handler internally implemented by GUI so that it can notify GUI to change the display of GUI and other view classes according to user input.